-Be sure your project falls within the scope of the intended AFTD Pilot Grant category: Review the RFP carefully to determine if your project aligns with the Pathways for Hope category or is better to suited to the Well-Being in FTD category.
+Be sure your project falls within the scope of the Well-Being in FTD program: Review the RFP carefully to determine if your project aligns with the scope of Well-Being in FTD program.
 In general, if your project

-- Focuses on any aspect of basic science or translational research, you should apply for the Pathways for Hope Pilot Grant.
-See the RFP for examples of research topics included in this category. - Focuses on research to improve the well-being of persons diagnosed, families, and caregivers and to improve access to equitable, high-quality diagnosis, care, support, and research participation options, you should apply for the Well-Being in FTD Pilot Grant.
+Focuses on research to improve the well-being of persons diagnosed, families, and caregivers and to improve access to equitable, high-quality diagnosis, care, support, and research participation options, you should apply for the Well-Being in FTD Pilot Grant.
 See the RFP for examples of research topics included in this category.